chromestone/Advances-In-XR/index.md

 Welcome to our Advances in XR (CMSC498F/CMSC838C) final project ***instructAR***.

+_Imagine you're a teacher in a classroom of students wearing masks.
+You have no idea if they are understanding the lecture.
+Our project idea is to create a teaching aid using AR that can hint at what a student is feeling (e.g. confusion or frustration).
+Our first step is to implement a user friendly system for sentiment detection on unoccluded faces.
+We are hopeful but not yet sure if this can be extended to masked faces._

 ## Project Description
 **instructAR** (pronounced *"instructor"*) is an mobile app that facilitates classroom teaching experience for instructors.
 There are 3 features that we are proposing for the app:
 1. **Sentiment dectection with our original ML model:** During the pandemic, many teachers are having a hard time learning how students are doing (e.g. confusion or frustration) in class due to mask mandates.
 Our first step is to implement a user friendly system for sentiment detection on unoccluded faces.
 We are hopeful but not yet sure if this can be extended to masked faces (that's research?).